 (iv) Contractual Joint Ventures: more flexible

-(v) Wholly Foreign Owned Enterprises (WOFE): full control, not available in all industries
+(v) Wholly Foreign Owned Enterprises (WOFE): full control, not available in all

 (vi) Foreign –Invested Joint Stock Company: